 First of All: Actions Speak Louder Than Words

-Though telling someone you love them with the words 'I love you' can be an important moment, first of all there are plenty of other ways that you can express how you feel...
+Though telling someone you love them with the words "I love you" can be an important moment, there are plenty of other ways that you can express how you feel...

 Always use kind words when you're around someone you love.
 Show them that you care by saying positive things about them and their accomplishments.
 It doesn't need to be over the top, just a few words.
 Certainly don't get into any type of conversation or subject which they might find gross or upsetting.
-Though some people do this to hide the way they're feeling, also possibly as a form of showing off, resist!
-If you love them and feel like you care for them, don't be a fool and break that feeling - be gentle and say kind things.
+Though some people do this to hide the way they're feeling, and possibly as a form of showing off, resist!
+If you love them and feel like you care for them, don't be a fool and break that feeling.
+Be gentle and say kind things.

 A Playful Nudge

 People flirt with each other through all sorts of ways, from various forms of eye contact and body direction (e.g. foot pointing), to various forms of touching.
 Care required!
 For people who are perhaps new to each other, this can be a difficult area, especially depending on the culture in which you live.
 A playful nudge can come in handy, no matter the situation.
 A playful nudge, by it's nature, isn't too demanding or even creepy, but it does show that someone feels comfortable with another.
 A playful nudge breaks the distance between two people and conducts that electricity in a small way.

 Spending time with someone is obviously a key indicator of there being some kind of interest or affection in the other person.
 Quality time is where the two individuals are alone with each other, perhaps going for a walk or going out for a meal together without any interference from someone else.
 There's really no clearer sign of "I love you" than wanting to spend time alone with someone else...